NullDesk/ticketdesk/README.md

 Project Status:
 ===========

 [TicketDesk 2.5 is in beta](https://github.com/StephenRedd/TicketDesk/releases/tag/td2-v2.5.0).
-We are on track for an August 1<sup>st</sup> stable release.
+Development should resume in December 2015 towards a stable release version.

 View a working [demo of TicketDesk 2.5 here](http://ticketdesk2.azurewebsites.net/).
 The demo is automatically deployed by continuous integration from the development branch.